top of page

 The international cuisine continues, next up is Avec Amour, a restaurant serving French cuisine.
 In the corner, you will find Cafe Ki'Xocolatl, followed by La Recova Santa Lucía and Rosa Sur 32.

-Apoala restaurant sits at the heart of the U-shaped building and is one of the most renowned dining spots in the park.
+Apoala restaurant sits at the center of the U-shaped building and is one of the park’s most renowned dining spots.
 It’s popular for good reason.
-If you are looking to experience a mix of traditional Mexican cuisine with a modern twist, I recommend stopping by for a meal.
+For a blend of traditional Mexican cuisine with a modern twist, it’s well worth a stop.

 Tucked away beside Parque de Santa Lucía, the Iglesia de Santa Lucía sits in a tranquil courtyard.
 Its presence is subtle, almost concealed by the dense shade of the tall trees that surround it.
 If you don’t look carefully, you might easily walk past without noticing it.